How to make more money as a real estate investor

-If your real estate career isn’t quite panning out, then look to someone who’s come before you.
+If your real estate career isn't quite panning out, then look to someone who's come before you.
 Many successful real estate investors offer coaching and mentoring programs, and they can help guide you on growing your career and your earnings.
-Attending networking events is a great way to find a potential mentor, or you can even ask your favorite real estate agent for some recommendations in the area.
+Attending networking events is a great way to find a potential mentor.
+You can even ask your favorite real estate agent for some recommendations in the area.

 Improve at least one skill

 Read, take classes, and make it a point to improve at least one of your basic investing skills.
 If you improve your negotiation skills, for example, it might mean lower costs and higher returns on your next flip.
 If you increase your knowledge of carpentry, it could reduce rehab costs down the line.
 Even small, incremental improvements in your capabilities can make a big difference on your bottom line -- and your real estate business as a whole.